buffet/kiwmi/lua_docs.md

 #### view:iresize(edges)

 Starts an interactive resize.
-Takes a table containing the edges, that the resize is happening on.
+Takes a table containing the name of the edges, that the resize is happening on.
+So for example to resize pulling on the bottom right corner you would pass `{"b", "r"}`.

 #### view:move(lx, ly)